nikhil1234108/crackdetectio/README.md

 📄 Concrete Crack Detection using Sensor Data & Machine Learning 📌 Project Overview
 This project focuses on detecting and analyzing cracks in concrete structures using piezoelectric sensor conductance data and machine learning techniques.
-Experimental data collected from PPC, FRC, and conventional concrete specimens under varying conditions is used to identify crack initiation and progression.
+Experimental data collected from OPC, PPC, FRC, and conventional concrete specimens under varying conditions is used to identify crack initiation and progression.
 The system processes raw impedance/conductance measurements, applies preprocessing and feature scaling, and builds ML/DL models to detect crack presence and severity.

 🎯 Problem Statement